LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 ## Level 2 - Deluge Mastery (1 Essence)
 The genasi gains the ability to contort and transform the ground around them into rough, uneven terrain.

-As an action, the genasi can create difficult terrain
+As an action, the genasi can create difficult terrain:
-1. **Within a 15-foot radius circle centred on yourself**
+- **within a 15-foot radius circle centred on yourself**

-2. **Within a column measuring 15 by 45-foot**
+- Alternatively, **within a column measuring 15 by 45-foot**

 ## Level 3